Uberi/University-Notes/PHIL145/PHIL145.md

 There is also the **subjunctive conditionals**: "If Germany had won World War II, then the world would be no different today".
 This expresses a hypothetical claim - something that would be true if something else is true.
 The difference is that we already know the antecedent is false, but states what might happen if it were true.
 These are often distinguished by their using past tense.

 A complex sentence like "it is not raining" is a **negated sentence** - one where a sentence is flipped around to give its opposite.
 The negated sentence works like a logical NOT, with the form "not P".

+# 24/1/14

+Two statements are **logically equivalent** if they are both true under the same conditions, and false under the same conditions.
+We represent this relation with $P \equiv Q$ or $P \iff Q$ (P if and only if Q).

+We can draw a truth table to do this, and I'm not going to because we already covered this in MATH135.

+An argument is **ampliative** if the conclusion expresses more information than that expressed in the premises.
+All valid deductive arguments are by definition non-ampliative, since if they had more information, we could not know that it is valid.
+As a result, all ampliative arguments cannot be known to be valid.

+A non-ampliative argument might be "7 is a prime number, and therefore is only divisible by 1 and 7", while an anmpliative one might be "the sun set every day before yesterday, so it will set today".

+Ampliative arguments are evaluated based on how well it supports the conclusion.
+If the premises make the argument rationally believable, then the argument is good.
+Otherwise, it is not.

+We call these arguments **cogent**.
+In other words, a cogent argument is one that makes the conclusion **rationally believable** - it gives us good reaon to believe the conclusion.
+All sound arguments are by definition cogent, and so are many valid and invalid arguments.

+Cogency is concerned only with the likeliness of the counter-examples being true.
+Cogent arguments have highly unlikely counterexamples or none at all, while Non-cogent arguments have likely counterexamples.
+In contrast, validity is concerned with the possibility of there being counterexamples at all.